 How can parents distinguish between "normal" childhood anxiety and a problem that should be treated?

-Silverman suggests that parents pay close attention to anxiety that begins to interfere with a child’s ability to engage in the activities that are normal and age-appropriate, including school, birthday parties and sports.
+Silverman suggests that parents pay close attention to anxiety that begins to interfere with a child’s ability to engage in the activities that are normal, including school, birthday parties and sports.
 “If a child is anxious every day or most days, if the anxiety is intense and severe, and if it goes on for an extended period of time—certainly if for as long as six months—that’s of concern,” she says.

 What are the most common types of anxiety in children and adolescents?